igcbioinformatics/ADER/material/Practical.md

 **QUESTION**:  Would you be able to detect all of what you saw here using microarrays?
 If not, what and why?
 <details><summary>Click Here to see the answer</summary><p>
 You wouldn't be able to see unforeseen splicing defects or alternative transcript usage.
 You would also not be able to see mutations, which you can with sequencing data.
+It would also probably be hard to detect positional issues like we observed that suggest RNA degradation.
 </p></details>
 <br/>